hummingbirdui/hummingbird/README.md

 Comprehensive documentation is available at [hbui.dev](https://hbui.dev/).

-## Getting Started
+## Getting started

 Hummingbird is a fast, lightweight UI library built on top of Tailwind CSS utility classes.
 Write cleaner HTML, customize with utilities, and bring your project to life with interactive, accessible components.
 You can:

 - Use it as a CSS library
-- Import individual JS components (like alerts, dropdowns, etc.)
+- Import individual JS components (like Modal, Dropdowns, etc.)
-- Integrate with React, Vue, Astro, or any modern JS framework
+- Integrate with React, Vue, Angular, Astro, or any modern JS framework

 ## Installation